 Can I freeze these easy egg scrambles?

 These recipes are perfect to make and freeze in zipper bags.
-They’ll last for months (or longer?) in the freezer.
+They’ll last for months in the freezer.
 When you’re ready to eat them, dump the bag in a coffee mug, mason jar, or bowl and microwave.
+No need to thaw them!

 How to make Just Crack an Egg Copycat Egg Scrambles: